gsierra22/new-gallery/README.md

 # Photo Gallery

-I am remaking my photo gallery to test my knowledge and memory of react
+I am remaking my photo gallery to test my knowledge and memory of react.
+This app will allow users to view pictures and update their likes.

 ## Prerequisites